 The sparsity of successful Christmas rap is ironic when you realize that Kurtis Blow’s “Christmas Rappin’” is one of hip-hop’s earliest, most commercially successful records.
-It was even the first rap record on a major label, and sold over half a million copies; roughly as many as its follow-up, the undeniable classic “The Breaks.”
-Almost 40 years later, though, the dearth of holiday cheer in rap is far larger than in almost any other genre as popular and widespread.
+It was even the first rap record on a major-label and sold over half a million copies—roughly as many as its follow-up, the undeniable classic “The Breaks.”
+Almost 40 years later, though, the shortage of holiday cheer in rap is far more significant than in practically any other genre as popular and widespread.

 When you look at both Christmas and hip-hop as modern social phenomena, it’s not that hard to see why the two blend so poorly.
 The moment Kool Herc decided to loop a drum break on two turntables, hip-hop became the voice of the voiceless.
 After all, it was the combined effects of Daniel Patrick Moynihan and President Nixon’s policy of “benign neglect,” the ravages wrought by the construction of the Cross Bronx Expressway, and the general poverty in large swaths of 1970s New York City that indirectly birthed the culture.

 Christmas, on the other hand, is a different animal.
-Though it ostensibly celebrates the birth of a revolutionary who preached against materialist craving, over the course of the 2,000 years since his passing, it has been turned it into the pinnacle of consumerism.
+Though it ostensibly celebrates the birth of a revolutionary who preached against materialist craving, over the 2,000 years since his passing, it has been turned it into the pinnacle of consumerism.

-Even without that admittedly bleak outlook on this merriest of holidays, though, it’s hard to see Christmas as a counter-cultural phenomenon, especially within the Western world, where Christianity is still the biggest religion.
-Even to those celebrating it as a predominantly cultural rather than religious tradition, Christmas is about reflection, about being with family, being appreciative of that family, and for what one has been given in life.
+Even without that admittedly bleak outlook on this merriest of holidays, though, it’s hard to see Christmas as a counter-cultural phenomenon, especially within the Western world, where Christianity is still the most prominent religion.
+Even to those celebrating it as a predominantly cultural tradition, Christmas is about reflection, about being with family, being appreciative of that family, and for what one has been given in life.
 Christmas songs find comfort in conformity, and that makes them rap’s direct opposite.

-Which also explains why coming from a rapper, a Christmas song is almost bound to feel corny; it’s an unconscious renunciation of rap’s status as an outsider and embraces the status quo.
-Hence the feeling that most Christmas rap records sound about as cool as Master Rapper Barney Rubble who is here to say, he likes Fruity Pebbles in a major way.
+This also explains why coming from a rapper, a Christmas song is almost bound to feel corny; it’s an unconscious renunciation of rap’s status as an outsider and embraces the status quo.
+Hence the feeling that most Christmas rap records sound about as cool as Master Rapper Barney Rubble, who is here to say, he likes Fruity Pebbles in a major way.

-“Christmas in Hollis” is perhaps rap’s only genuine contribution to the pantheon of Christmas classics, and is a completely earnest Christmas song without sounding corny.
-This is largely due to the way Joseph "Run" Simmons and Darryl "D.M.C."
+“Christmas in Hollis” is perhaps rap’s only genuine contribution to the pantheon of Christmas classics, and is an entirely heartfelt Christmas song without sounding corny.
+This result is primarily due to the way Joseph "Run" Simmons and Darryl "D.M.C."
 McDaniels approached the subject—it's literally close to home—and the absolute rock star status the group had earned at the time.

-There are a few other Christmas rap songs that work well and don’t fall into either category, but that’s mostly because they succeed on their own merits as songs, rather than Christmas songs.
+There are a few other Christmas rap songs that work well and don’t fall into either category, but that’s because they succeed on their own merits as songs rather than Christmas songs.
 De La Soul’s “Millie Pulled a Pistol on Santa,” for instance, is a perfect example.
-The song is tangentially related to Christmas due to its title and subject, but with its harrowing tale about a molested girl exacting her revenge on a man dressed as Santa, it’s not exactly something to put on while sipping eggnog.
+The song is tangentially related to Christmas due to its title and subject.
+Still, with its harrowing tale about a molested girl exacting her revenge on a man dressed as Santa, it’s not exactly something to put on while sipping eggnog.